 Places that are marked grey are the ones where we need locals to help out with their knowledge.
 Everyone can assign grey places a colour, with just a couple of clicks.
 The week before the global #MapMyDay mapathon Wheelmap.org attained its 600,000th location, firmly establishing it as the world’s largest database on wheelchair accessibility.

 Where are you promoting the hashtag and the campaign?

-The campaign website mapmyday.org has a social media tool kit for promoting the campaign.
+The campaign website had a social media wall for promoting the campaign.
 We have sent out press releases and used all the social media channels associated with our organisation and our partners to promote the hashtag and the campaign.

-The campaign has its own Facebook page and Twitter account which are also getting the hashtag out there.
-Of course we are using the hashtag vigorously ourselves, and on December 3 #MapMyDay was among Twitter’s trending topics in Germany almost throughout the day.
+The campaign had its own Facebook page and Twitter account which are also getting the hashtag out there.
+Of course, we are using the hashtag vigorously ourselves, and on December 3 #MapMyDay was among Twitter’s trending topics in Germany almost throughout the day.